 Cognitive behavioral therapy is a form of talk therapy that teaches people to replace harmful or negative thoughts with positive ones.
 It has been adapted for the treatment of SAD, so that patients are taught to replace negative thoughts about winter with positive ones.
 It is often conducted over the course of 6 weeks or so.

-Because of its connection to serotonin functioning, SAD responds to the use of selective serotonin reuptake inhibitors (SSRIs) like fluoxetine and sertraline.
+Because of its connection to serotonin functioning, SAD responds to selective serotonin reuptake inhibitors (SSRIs) like fluoxetine and sertraline.
 These can only be prescribed by a medical professional.
 Like all medications, they have side effects.
 You will have to work with your doctor to see if an antidepressant is right for you.
 If you are considering telehealth therapy, check out Cerebral, a mental health subscription service that employs board-certified psychiatrists and other professionals to manage anxiety, depression, insomnia, and other mental health conditions.

 9. Light therapy is an effective treatment option for SAD